adam-bondi/CP423/README.md

 - FAISS IndexFlatIP performs deterministic exact search.
 - The same model, prompt, top_k=5, and generation settings are used for both retrieval systems.

 The process to reproduce all experimental results includes a required human-grading step, so it cannot be fully reproduced automatically from scratch with one command.
 Instead, the raw retrieval and generation outputs can be reproduced with `python -m src.evaluation`.
 Because generation correctness, evidential support, and citation accuracy were evaluated manually, the graded `evaluation_results.csv` is included in the repository.
-Running `python src/summarize_results.py` reproduces all reported tables and metrics from the recorded human judgments.
+Running `python src/summarize_results.py` reproduces all reported tables and metrics from the recorded human judgments to `.data/evaluation/metrics.txt`.

 Follow the structure below:

 - 1. ```python -m src.evaluation``` reruns both retrievers and the Ollama generation pipeline.
-- 2. ```python src/summarize_results.py``` reproduces the reported summary metrics
+- 2. ```python src/summarize_results.py``` reproduces the reported summary metrics file.

 **Known Limitations**
 - The gold set contains only ten questions and focuses on one university website.